templ-fun/evm-protocol/docs/DEPLOYMENT_GUIDE.md

 > **Note:** Express on Workers is powered by the Node.js compatibility layer.
 It is suitable for production traffic but still labelled beta by Cloudflare—keep Wrangler up to date and review the [Node compatibility documentation](https://developers.cloudflare.com/workers/runtime-apis/node-compatibility/) for the latest caveats.

+> **Why Workers + D1?** The backend now targets Cloudflare’s serverless primitives.
+Workers scale to zero between requests and fan out globally without warmup time, which keeps latency low for communities spread across regions.
+D1 provides durable storage with the same pay-for-what-you-use billing model, so low-volume templs stay inside the free tier while larger deployments only pay for their actual queries and storage.
+Because the Express app runs unmodified inside Workers, we avoid bespoke Lambda rewrites and can keep iterating locally with the in-memory adapter before binding a production D1 database.

 ### Telegram binding flow

 Every templ can expose notifications in a Telegram group.
 When you register a templ without a chat id, the backend returns a one-time **binding code**.
 Complete the binding once for each templ: